 - Admission Procedure

 - Admissions are on a first come first served basis.
-Admissions for FOREIGN NATIONALS will close on July 05, 2017.
-Indian Nationals who apply on or after July 06, 2017 will be required to pay a revised and higher fee.
+The last date for Application for Foreign Nationals is Friday, March 15, 2019.
+Indian Nationals who apply on or after Monday, April 15, 2019 will be required to pay a revised and higher fee.

 Applications must be submitted with all enclosures.
 The Admissions Review Committee will process all complete applications.
 The decision of the committee will be final and binding.

 - To be considered for admission you need to submit the following:

 • Application Form duly filled in and signed by the applicant with one photo affixed• Two additional photos identical to the one affixed on the application form• Attested OR Certified Copies of all educational documents• Letters of reference from current or previous employers• Application Fee• HANDWRITTEN essay (about 500 words) on An Overview of My Life